-“If you ask me, I say this trip was a waste of time,” said Felix as he sipped on his frappuchino.
+“If you ask me, I say that this trip was a waste of time,” Felix said as he sipped on his Frappuccino.
 “It’s clearly obvious that he’s gotten over you.
 He doesn’t need you anymore.”

-“That’s where you’re wrong, Felix,” said Jadis as she set down her latte.
-“For the past 20 years, I had to watch as he made fun of everything I liked.
-I could forgive him for ripping into Sinead O’Connor when she tore up that picture of the pope on Saturday Night Live, but to take one of the greatest children’s stories of the 1990s and call it witchcraft isn’t only insulting, but the fact he called for the author of the Harry Potter books to be punished for writing those books makes me sick.
+“That’s where you’re wrong, Felix,” Jadis said as she set down her latte.
+“For the past 20 years, I watched him make fun of everything I liked.
+Now, I could forgive him for ripping into Sinead O’Connor when she tore up that picture of the pope on Saturday Night Live, but to take one of the greatest children’s stories of the 1990s and call it witchcraft isn’t only insulting, but the fact that he called for the author of the Harry Potter books to be punished for writing those books makes me sick.
 How could he do something like that?
 Wait, scratch that.
 How could he say something like that and get away with it?
 Is he trying to turn the public against women authors?”

 “Who knows?” said Felix.

 “And another thing,” said Jadis.
 “How could he give that Harry Potter movie the Dumbest Movie Award when he knows there’s no witchcraft in that movie?”

 “Maybe it’s not about the witchcraft, per se, but I do believe Sean has a point,” said Felix “If you want to impress the children, figure out what their parents will allow them to read.
 I’m sure Ms. Rowling will learn that lesson from Leslie Harlington, who wrote that story that promoted homosexuality and caused a national uproar.”